Louiskovski/SuperMarioGalaxy_BlenderCameraPlugin/README.md

 Click on Create **CANM Keyframe Camera** to create the required objects for the animated camera.
 It consist of a camera object and a Look At object, which transformations can be animated, except those, that are locked.
+FoV can also be animated.
+For this you need to set the *Lens Unit* of your camera to Millimeters.
+Roll is defined by the rotation of the Look At object.

 ![screenshot](screenshot4.png)